chat-sdk/chat-sdk-android/README.md

 ```

 to your build.gradle file under your **app** module.
 It should be inside the **android** brackets.

-To get the Firebase version of the app working several steps are necessary:

 Now the app should be ready to go!